 Conclusion

-If you run into this error and it’s not permissions related, try simplifying your query to just pull fewer columns of data.
-By simplifying I mean (if it’s a select statement for instance), select fewer columns temporarily so that it will successfully preview your data.
-Then you can add back columns to the query until you find the one causing the issue.
-At that point look to see if there are calculated fields, or global constants etc. with that field name that are causing the issue.
-If you’re using an Excel source, try changing the column names one at a time until you can successfully preview it, then you know which column name is conflicting with something else.
+For anyone else running into this error and it's not permissions-related, try simplifying the query to just pull fewer columns of data.
+By simplifying I mean (if it's a select statement for instance), select one or two columns temporarily so that it will successfully preview the data.
+Then add back columns to the query until at some point the one causing the issue will be found.
+At that point look to see if there are calculated fields, global constants etc. with that field name that are causing the issue.
+When using an Excel source, try changing the column names one at a time until users can successfully preview the data, to know which column name is conflicting with something else.

-What I don’t understand entirely is why “previewing” your source data (which is where I got the error) would even be looking at calculated fields at that point.
-That’s a SmartConnect issue/question though, which I will ask them about.
-In my way of thinking, at that point it should be a simple query result returned regardless of what calculated fields you have because you’re only trying to validate the connection.
-I can see a “checkpoint” occurring if you open a mapping window where it can then check source columns vs. global constants, and additional columns inside of the mapping and tell you there is an issue then.
+What I don't understand entirely is why "previewing" source data (which is where I got the error) would even be looking at calculated fields at that point.
+That's a SmartConnect issue/question though, which I will ask them about.
+In my way of thinking, at that point, it should be a simple query result returned regardless of what calculated fields I have because I'm only trying to validate the connection.
+I can see a "checkpoint" occurring if I were to open a mapping window where it can then check source columns vs. global constants, and additional columns inside of the mapping and tell me there is an issue then.

 My understanding of this exact error message is it’s an unhandled exception, there isn’t an explicit check on clicking the Preview button that looks for this but the code is finding a duplication and returning this error as a result.
 It seems like it *could* be handled so that it returns a “duplicate column names found” type of message instead, which would be far more useful for the end user.